 I recently bought my first pair of Nudie Jeans after looking at them online for ages!
-I got one of the dry ones – you are not supposed to wash them for six months so they get your personal shape and ‘washing’ (I’m not sure I’m going to do that though, still sounds a bit gross).
+I got one of the dry ones – you are not supposed to wash them for six months so they get your personal shap.
+I’m not sure I’m going to do that though, still sounds a bit gross!
 I love Nudie’s commitment to sustainability and great style and that you can get your jeans repaired for free.

 4. Is there anything secondhand or ethical that you are lusting over at the moment?

 I’m really really lusting after a Matt+Nat backpack, they are so pretty and still vegan (though you don’t even notice!).
 Well, I’m basically after about every bag in their collection.
 Soon!

 5. Do you have a top tip for shopping ethically?